Wene/HungerHorn/README.md

 # HungerHorn

-There was a time in a hackerspace (ruum42.ch) as everyone got hungry.
+Once upon a time in a hackerspace far far away, on a Tuesday, everyone got hungry.
 And so it was decided to go hunt for a Pizza.
-And the next Tuesday they all got hungry again.
-But this time not everyone was in for the hunt.
+The next Tuesday after that, they all got hungry again.
+But this time not everyone was in for the hunt right away.
 Apparently it was too early.
-Last week, so the story goes, they all went at 19:00 o'clock and yet it was just 18:55.
-As social as the common hacker is, everyone waited patiently for 5 minutes before the hunt could begin.
+Last week, so some commented, they all went at 19:00 o'clock.
+But yet it was just 18:55.
+As social as the common hacker is, everyone waited patiently for the remaining 5 minutes before the hunt could begin.
 From this time on, the tradition was established.
-Hunger is at precisely 19:00 o'clock.
+HungerTime™ is at precisely 19:00 o'clock.

-Since this story is about a hackerspace, we of course need to solve everything with technical measures.
+Since this story is about a hackerspace, we naturally need to solve everything with technical measures.
 And so the project HungerHorn™ got started.
-It's supposed to sound an alarm signal precisely at HunterTime™, so nobody needs to stare at a watch the exciting minutes before.
+It's supposed to sound an alarm signal at precisely HunterTime™.
+Since, nobody needs to stare at a watch the exciting minutes before.

 ## Getting started